Zolgensma (onasemnogene abeparvovec-xioi)

 Talk to your doctor if you notice signs of a respiratory infection before or after taking Zolgensma.
 This includes coughing, wheezing, sneezing, sore throat, and fever.
 This can lead to more serious complications.1

 The estimated cost of 1 dose of Zolgensma is more than $2 million.
-This makes it the most expensive 1-time treatment.
+This makes it the most expensive one-time treatment.
 Novartis, the maker of Zolgensma, allows insurance companies to pay $425,000 per year for 5 years.
 This makes it comparable to other SMA treatments.
 However, families must rely on insurance coverage or payment assistance programs to afford Zolgensma.
 Novartis also started a lottery-type system to give 100 free doses each year to infants with SMA outside the United States.7,8